 BudgetOverrun.com is an independent reference site.
 Not affiliated with any PM software vendor.
 Statistics sourced from published research and cited throughout.

-Standish CHAOS Report: The Source Behind "66% of IT Projects Fail"
+Standish CHAOS Report: The Source Behind "Two-Thirds of IT Projects Fail"

 The CHAOS Report is the single most-cited source on IT project failure.
 This page gives the methodology, sample, definitions, and the canonical citation so you can use the number with confidence.